alttch/eva3/doc/highload.rst

 **Core Reaction Time (CRT)**.

-The benchmark tool for :doc:`/uc/uc` turns on internal controller benchmark, performs 1000 CRT tests and displays the average CRT value in milliseconds.
+The benchmark tool for :doc:`/uc/uc` turns on internal controller benchmark, performs 100 CRT tests with 30ms delays on a single sensor/unit pair and displays the average CRT value in milliseconds.

 The benchmark is performed on virtual drivers, so the actual system reaction time may be higher than CRT, depending on the equipment connected.